Profile

 Skills at a Glance

-AI and LLM application engineering hiring breaks into a Python-and-API core that defines the role and four secondary tracks that shape it depending on whether the work leans toward backend integration, conversational AI, LLM application building, or classical ML engineering.
+AI and LLM application engineering hiring requirements mainly ask for a Python and API core in addition to four secondary tracks.
+The track depends on whether the work leans toward backend integration, conversational AI, LLM application building, or classical ML engineering.
 The two subsections below separate what hiring managers expect from what they value as a plus.

-Python anchors the daily toolkit alongside LLM provider APIs from OpenAI, Anthropic, Azure OpenAI, and Google.
-SQL and PostgreSQL form the relational baseline that AI applications read and write from, while vector search and semantic search anchor the retrieval foundations underneath RAG systems.
-The four tracks split the work: backend integration through Java/Spring, Node.js, and FastAPI; conversational AI through speech LLMs and conversational analytics; LLM apps and agents through LangChain, LangGraph, and vector databases like Pinecone, FAISS, and Weaviate; and ML engineering through PyTorch, TensorFlow, and MLOps tooling like MLflow and Kubeflow.
+The essential skills are Python and the LLM provider APIs from OpenAI, Anthropic, Azure OpenAI, and Google.
+SQL and PostgreSQL are the databases that AI applications read from and write to.
+Vector search and semantic search sit underneath RAG systems, the part that pulls in the right information to feed the model.
+Beyond these basics, the work specializes into one of four areas.
+Backend integration uses Java with Spring, Node.js, and FastAPI, while conversational AI uses speech LLMs and conversational analytics.
+LLM apps and agents use LangChain, LangGraph, and vector databases like Pinecone, FAISS, and Weaviate.
+ML engineering uses PyTorch, TensorFlow, and MLOps tools like MLflow and Kubeflow.

 PREREQUISITE